 “This is going to be so much fun!”
 I say.
 “I can’t quite believe it, but it has to be true because you are here!
 And you know so much about me.
 I always wanted someone who would take an interest in me and help me get started in life!

-“Let’s go right to Boston and get some work then you can start art school at the less expensive place and get a free semester at RISDI.”
-I will help you save money to move back to California if you decide you would like to transfer to school there.”
+“Let’s go right to Boston and get some work.
+Then you can start art school at the less expensive school for a year and get a free semester at RISDI.”
+I will help you save money to move back to California if you decide you would like to transfer to a school there.”